 - 1–2 tablespoons peanut butter, optional

-- Place all ingredients into the bowl of a food processor and process until very smooth.
-Serve immediately as a smoothie, or pour into freezer pop molds (or small plastic cups with popsicle sticks) and freeze for 4 hours.
+- Place all ingredients into the bowl of a blender and process until very smooth.
+Serve immediately.